-Table 3-4 lists the groundwater pumping estimates for the GMP study area for WY 1961 to 2022.
-Figure 3-9 is a map that illustrates the spatial distribution of groundwater pumping from wells within the GMP study area for WY 2022.
+Table 3-4 lists the groundwater pumping estimates for the GMP study area for WY 1961 to 2023.17 Figure 3-9 is a map that illustrates the spatial distribution of groundwater pumping from wells within the GMP study area for WY 2023.
 This figure includes a bar chart of the annual groundwater pumping in the GMP study area (from Table 3-4 below).
 Figure 3-9 illustrates the following history of groundwater pumping within the GMP study area:

 - From 1961 to 1990, groundwater pumping averaged about 45,900 afy.
 Pumping mainly occurred at private domestic and agricultural wells distributed throughout the area. - From 1991 to 1999, groundwater pumping steadily declined, primarily due to conversions of agricultural land uses to urban.
-By WY 1999, groundwater pumping was estimated to be about 23,600 afy, about 49 percent less than average annual pumping from 1961 to 1990. - From 2000 to 2022, CDA pumping commenced and increased to replace the declining agricultural groundwater pumping, as envisioned in the OBMP/Peace Agreement and Peace II Agreement.
-In WY 2022, total groundwater pumping was about 44,340 afy-an increase of about 90 percent from 1999. - Since WY 2019, the annual CDA pumping increased by about 8,500 afy and in mid-2020 the CDA pumping reached its intended pumping rate of 40,000 afy to maintain hydraulic control of the Chino Basin. - In WY 2022, the CDA pumping maintained its intended pumping rate of 40,000 afy.
-The total CDA pumping in the GMP study area was 38,277 af because the CDA well II-12 that came online in August 2021 is outside of the GMP study area.
-Total CDA pumping in WY 2022 was 40,684 af.
+By WY 1999, groundwater pumping was estimated to be about 23,600 afy, about 49 percent less than average annual pumping from 1961 to 1990. - From 2000 to 2023, CDA pumping commenced and increased to replace the declining agricultural groundwater pumping, as envisioned in the OBMP/Peace Agreement and Peace II Agreement.
+In WY 2023, total groundwater pumping was about 41,150 afy-an increase of about 75 percent from 1999. - Since WY 2019, the annual CDA pumping increased by about 8,000 afy and in mid-2020 the CDA pumping reached its intended pumping rate of 40,000 afy to maintain hydraulic control of the Chino Basin. - In WY 2023, the CDA pumping maintained its intended pumping rate of 40,000 afy.
+The total CDA pumping in the GMP study area was 36,688 af because the CDA well II-12 that came online in August 2021 is outside of the GMP study area.
+Total CDA pumping in WY 2023 was 39,814 af.

-&lt;sup>14 Other water management activities unrelated to Peace II Agreement implementation include changes in wastewater discharge to the SAR due to conservation, recycling, and drought response; increases in storm water diverted and recharged; increases in recycled water recharge; management of groundwater in storage; and the implementation of the Dry-Year Yield Program with MWD.
+16 Other water management activities unrelated to Peace II Agreement implementation include changes in wastewater discharge to the SAR due to conservation, recycling, and drought response; increases in storm water diverted and recharged; increases in recycled water recharge; management of groundwater in storage; and the implementation of the Dry-Year Yield Program with MWD.

-&lt;sup>15 Production for years prior to WY 2001 were estimated in the calibration of the 2013 Chino Basin groundwater model (WEI, 2015).
+17 Production for years prior to WY 2001 were estimated in the calibration of the 2013 Chino Basin groundwater model (WEI, 2015).
 Production estimates for WY 2001 and thereafter are based on metered production data and water-duty estimates compiled by Watermaster.